Python Data Types

 There’s another way to explain this.
 A variable points to a spot in your computer’s memory.
 That is what we call a pointer.
 In the first instance, mystring points to a spot in memory where we stored the string ‘hello.’
 After changing mystring to ‘world,’ it points to another spot in memory where we store the word ‘world.’
 We didn’t change the string ‘hello.’

-In fact, we can prove this by doing the following:
+We can prove this by doing the following:

 >>> mystring = 'hello'